rautanen-io/netbox-panorama-configpump-plugin/README.md

 3. Create a **Connection Template** for your Panorama instance (host + token key).
 4. Create a **Connection**, assign devices, then open it to view the generated XML and diff.
 5. Pull candidate config from Panorama to refresh the diff.
-6. Push to stage changes in Panorama (then commit in Panorama to apply).
+6. Push to upload and commit changes in Panorama.
+The plugin handles locks, loads configured XPaths, commits, and polls until completion.

 Refer to [EXAMPLES.md](EXAMPLES.md) for screenshots of each step.